Latest News

 If you carry (or have in your car) a firearm while under the influence of any drug or alcohol, it is a misdemeanor in Massachusetts (MGL ch.
 269, s.
 10H).
 The offense can be punished by up to two-and-a-half years in the House of Corrections (jail) and a fine up to $5,000.
 This section applies even if you have a license to carry a firearm.

-If you possess a gun while committing a felony or attempting to commit a felony, it is a separate felony charge that carries harsh consequences (MGL ch.
+Suppose you possess a gun while committing a felony or attempting to commit a felony.
+In that case, it is a separate felony charge that carries harsh consequences (MGL ch.
 265, s.18B).
 It is punishable by a mandatory minimum of five years in prison.
 If it is a large capacity weapon, the mandatory minimum is ten years in prison.

 The penalties for illegal gun possession while committing another felony can be very serious and require an experienced attorney.
 This is otherwise known as the armed career criminal act.
 If you have been previously convicted of a drug or violent offense, a later charge of possession of a firearm can carry serious consequences.